+In RP not allowed within 75 feet horizontal distance, of the normal high-water line of great ponds, except to remove safety hazards.
 Provided that a variance from the setback requirement is obtained from the Board of Appeals.
 Functionally water-dependent uses and uses accessory to such water-dependent uses only.
-See Section 15F for Commercial/Industrial Functionally water-dependent uses and uses ac uses allowed in the CFMA.
+See Section 15F for Commercial/Industrial uses allowed in the CFMA.
 See further restrictions in Section 15L.
 Provided the provisions of Section 15I are met.
 Except as provided in Section 15H(3).
+Single family residential structure may be allowed by special exception, only according to the provisions of Section 16E.
+Two family of the section 16E.